 A homeowners insurance declarations page is a snapshot of the home insurance policy that includes vital information about the insurance company and policy.
 By reviewing your declarations page, you can see how you and your home are insured from covered losses.
 The elements included in the homeowners declarations page are:

 - Policy number: The unique number identifying your policy.
 This number is used in all transactions, including filing and tracking a claim.

-- Policyholder address: The location of the insured property, which may or may not be the same as the mailing address.
+- Property address: The location of the insured property, which may or may not be the same as the mailing address.

-- Policy period: The dates listed are the start and end dates of the current policy term.
-Most home insurance policies automatically renew but contact your property insurer if you receive a nonrenewal notice.
+- Policy period: The dates listed are the start and end dates of the policy term.
+Most home insurance policies automatically renew, but you should contact your property insurer if you receive a nonrenewal notice.